 Health Promotion Services

-- Safer Sex supplies available in exam rooms, waiting area and at the Zenker Wellness Suite in Sumers Recreation Center
+- Safer sex supplies and sexual health information available at Habif and CCPS and at the Zenker Wellness Suite in Sumers Recreation Center

 Services for Trans Students